 Instead, simply acknowledge and validate what your spouse is saying or feeling.
-To learn how to validate even if you don’t agree with your partner, click here.
+Validation is a simple yet incredibly powerful tool which you can use to offset the conversation in a positive direction.
+To learn how to use this tool, click here.
 Be genuine in your validation – don’t be dismissive or condescending.
 Express yourself sincerely,

 “Okay, I can see why that made you angry.
 What can I do to help?“